fairagro/knowledgebase/docs/advanced/core_metadata_specification.en.md

 **Definition:** "License defining the rights to (re-)use the dataset."
 (Definition taken from Dataverse)
 <br>**Cardinality:** 1
 <br>**Range:** URL
-**Comment:** If possible, the "License" property should link to a record from the SPDX license list ([https://spdx.org/licenses/](https://spdx.org/licenses/)), a record from the Creative Commons license list ([https://creativecommons.org/share-your-work/cclicenses/](https://creativecommons.org/share-your-work/cclicenses/)) or to a separate ODRL compliant file.
+<br>**Comment:** If possible, the "License" property should link to a record from the SPDX license list ([https://spdx.org/licenses/](https://spdx.org/licenses/)), a record from the Creative Commons license list ([https://creativecommons.org/share-your-work/cclicenses/](https://creativecommons.org/share-your-work/cclicenses/)) or to a separate ODRL compliant file.

 **Representation:**
 ```